Yin and Yang

-Between the third and the second centuries BCE, the notion of Yin and Yang became one of the pillars of the system of correlative cosmology.
-This system coordinates several patterns of cosmological emblems with one another, including Yin and Yang, the ☞ five agents, and the ☞ eight trigrams and sixty-four hexagrams of the Book of Changes.
-Each of these patterns represents a particular way of explicating the features and functioning of the cosmos.
+Between the 3rd and the 2nd centuries BCE, Yin and Yang became one of the pillars of the system of correlative cosmology.
+This system coordinates several sets of cosmological emblems with one another, including Yin and Yang, the five agents, and the eight trigrams and sixty-four hexagrams of the Book of Changes.
+Each of these sets is a particular way of explicating the features and functioning of the cosmos.
 For example, Yin-Yang and the five agents are correlated as follows:

 ● Yin is related to the agents Metal (west/autumn) and Water (north/winter)

 ● Yang is related to Wood (east/spring) and Fire (south/summer)